Bastiaantjuhh/Scripts/README.md

 Script | Type | Description
 ---- | ----- | -----
-Setup-bcm2835.sh | Bash | Installing the bcm2835 lib
-Setup-RPI.sh | Bash | My custom script for setting up a Raspberry Pi
+SDR.sh | Bash | Setup the software and settings for a RTL SDR USB device on a Raspberry Pi Setup-bcm2835.sh | Bash | Installing the bcm2835 lib Setup-RPI.sh | Bash | My custom script for setting up a Raspberry Pi